Subscribe to Explore With Finesse!

 History of Xunantunich

 The Mayans are among the most sophisticated ancient societies that have ever existed, and Xunantunich is a shining example of their prowess in both architecture and engineering.
-It is thought that Xunantunich, which in Yucatec Maya means “stone woman,” was a significant ceremonial hub during the Classic era.
-The location was probably abandoned around 1000 AD, possibly as a result of resource scarcity and overpopulation.
-It was originally inhabited around 700 AD.
+Xunantunich was originally inhabited around 700 AD, and served as a ceremonial center, an administrative center and possibly a residence for the elite of the Mayan society.

-Xunantunich was a ceremonial center, an administrative center and possibly a residence for the elite of the Mayan society.
 The site is divided into four main plazas, each containing several structures.
 The most impressive structure of the site is El Castillo, a massive pyramid that stands at 130 feet tall.
 The pyramid was once covered in plaster and painted in bright colors.
 It was also a multi-complex building for the elite to live, work, and worship.
 From the top of the pyramid, visitors can enjoy a panoramic view of the surrounding jungle, the Guatemalan border, and the nearby Mopan River.

 Xunantunich also has an extensive system of defensive walls and gates, which suggest that the site was also a fortress.
 The site was strategically located on a hilltop overlooking the Mopan River and its surroundings, which made it an ideal location for defense.
-There is also a Ball Court, located in the southern plaza, where the Mayans played the Mesoamerican ball game.
-This archaeological site is considered one of the most well-preserved Mayan ruins in Belize.

 The first cool thing you will experience at Xunantunich will happen on your way to the ruins.
 In order to cross the Mopan River, a man will take you across via a hand-cranked cable ferry.
 The ride only takes a couple of minutes and it is free!
 Enjoy your last few minutes relaxing before walking uphill on the other side of the river.